Thank you for your interest in BUGS!

 The ELL "weighting" means that ELL students' names are entered in the above lottery 3 times instead of once, but are then subject to the random drawing order described above; this means they may benefit from both their ELL weighting and any other preference category they qualify for.

 Community School District is determined by residence only.
-The preference does not apply to students who attend elementary school in District 15 but live in another district.
-To check if you are in District 15, click HERE.
+The preference does not apply to students who attend elementary school in CSDt 15 but live in another district.
+To check if you are in CSD 15, click HERE.

 Can I still apply after the lottery has been held?

 Yes.
-All applications received after the application deadline will be added to the bottom of the waiting list.
+All applications received after the application deadline will be added to the bottom of the waiting list in the order in which they are received

 When will families receive the results of the lottery?